Desarso/canvas-rag-knead-uhjahb/README.md

-# Interview GPT
+# Canvas Rag

-A very simple chatbot app, using reactjs, tailwinds and fastapi.
+A chatbot app with courses context using RAG.

 ## Preview